KidsGen - The New Age Kids Site

 Which plant-eaters survived to the end?

-• A study of leaf fossils in North Dakota, USA, showed that 85 per cent of plants there vanished at the end of the Cretaceous Period.
+• Studies of leaf fossils in North Dakota, USA, show that 75-85 per cent of plant species there vanished at the end of the Cretaceous.